 Founder and Principal

-Jacob Bornstein brings nineteen years of experience in strategic facilitation in Colorado and across the country, specializing in reaching consensus in collaborative initiatives around contentious topics.
-Bornstein is best known for his work at the Colorado Department of Natural Resources.
+Jacob Bornstein brings over twenty years of experience in strategic facilitation in Colorado and across the country, specializing in reaching consensus in collaborative initiatives around contentious topics.
+Bornstein is known for his work at the Colorado Department of Natural Resources.
 There he spearheaded the development of the scenario planning process that underpins Colorado’s Water Plan and facilitated the final set of consensus actions detailed in the Colorado Water Plan.
 This was accomplished through a stakeholder process that he managed.
 This stakeholder process included nearly 400 stakeholders in nine regional water roundtables and one statewide group called the Interbasin Compact Committee.
 Stakeholders ranged from conservative cattle ranchers to liberal environmentalists.
-Below are examples of Bornstein’s strategic facilitation projects:
+Below are a few examples of Bornstein’s strategic facilitation projects:

 Interbasin Compact Committee facilitation and technical support for the Colorado Water Conservation Board.